osheraz/allsight_sim/README.md

-# Allsight_Sim : An Open-source Simulator for Allsight Tactile Sensor
+# AllSight_Sim : TACTO implementation for the AllSight tactile Sensor

 ## Overview
-This package provides a simulator for a compact 3D strcutured vision-based Allsight finger sensor.
-It provides the Allsight model integration with [TACTO](https://github.com/facebookresearch/tacto) API simulation and a data collection process for robotic in-hand manipulation use cases.
-For more information refer to the corresponding paper **[TODO]**
+This package offers a simulation environment for a small 3D structured vision-based finger sensor called AllSight.
+It includes the integration of the AllSight model with the [TACTO](https://github.com/facebookresearch/tacto) API simulation, allowing for data collection and simulation of robotic in-hand manipulation scenarios.
+For more information refer to the corresponding [paper](https://arxiv.org/abs/2307.02928)

 ---
 ## Installation